4-week Policy Debate – Advanced, Intermediate, and Beginner Level Instruction

 The lab website records feedback on student speeches, allowing coaches to track students skills development and areas for improvement after their time at NU is done.
 Lab instructors use the wiki as both a diagnostic tool and a focus for instruction – i.e. a comment on a speech on Monday can provide follow-up opportunities later in the institute.
 It also allows the students to go back and process the feedback given.

 Our research instruction focuses on beginning skills.
 We start with a skeleton Affirmative that teaches the students to locate specific arguments for further development.
 This problem-centered approach allows for more tailored focus on teaching research than sending the young lab students out on a large fishing expedition to start an Affirmative.
 Although not research intensive, students will do three waves of research that will incorporate specific, targeted work on an Affirmative and its case negative, a couple of topic-related DAs and CPs, a Kritik, and a final toolbox (i.e. advantage counterplans, advantage frontlines) that allows the student to take on a mini-assignment and see it through from start to finish.

 In addition to small group skills development, students receive cross-curricular instruction from the entire NU faculty.
 Guest lecturers from other labs provide their unique expertise across a wide variety of debate theory, specific topics, and practical strategies for improving ethos, cross-examination, and utilizing preparation time.

-We believe we have done our job effectively if (a) every student in our lab goes home with a vast improvement on the skill set they brought to the institute and (b) every student in our lab goes home with a high level of motivation and passion for the activity to start the season.
+We believe we have done our job effectively if (a) every student in our lab finishes the summer with a vast improvement on the skill set they brought to the institute and (b) every student in our lab finishes the summer with a high level of motivation and passion for the activity to start the season.